Rebeccaazoulay/DeepLearning_04621/README.md

   * [References](#references)

 ## Background
-Predicting song popularity is particularly important in keeping businesses competitive within a growing music industry.
-But what exactly makes a song popular?
-Starting with a big Song Dataset, a collection of audio features and metadata for 4,471 songs songs, we implemented a Mamba architecure to predict popularity and determined the types of features that hold the most predictive power.
-We wanted to compare the results to the one obtained with different classification and regression algorithms.
+Predicting the popularity of songs is crucial for businesses aiming to remain competitive in the ever-expanding music industry.
+Initial attempts to predict popularity using basic machine learning techniques, including linear regression and logistic regression, yielded modest results.
+Our project explores the various factors influencing song popularity by utilizing a dataset comprising audio features and metadata for 4,771 tracks spanning the last 50 years.
+Leveraging the Mamba architecture, a deep learning model customized for long sequence modeling, our project aimed to enhance prediction accuracy.
+Surprisingly, the Mamba architecture yielded similar results to linear regression, prompting further investigation.

 ## Prerequisites